celebrity

 ADVERTISEMENT

-Justin's team claims the kiss was not part of the screenplay, adding that Lively "oversaw" and approved the scene, with the kiss "added to the script" herself.
+Justin's team claimed the kiss was not part of the screenplay, adding that Lively "oversaw" and approved the scene, with the kiss "added to the script" herself.
 The clip was filed as an exhibit in the same motion on November 13.

 In the exchange, Baldoni said Reynolds confronted him over "creepy" behaviour on the set of It Ends With Us.
 "Oh my God.
 I can't believe it," Wilson replied.
 "You were set up and ambushed and personally attacked.
 I'm stunned.
 I completely relate to you being stunned, like a deer in the headlights."